IanSaunders/ultradaemon/docs/index.md

 As I took the hair-pin turn around I said goodbye to my drafting team and upped the pace to just below Marathon pace.
 In contrast to Yorkshire, I started overtaking people consistently which gave me a great confidence boost.
 Just for fun we had a little trail section, which my ankles hated, Nike 4%s just aren't made to handle mushy surfaces.

 As the field became more spread out I kept the pace up and just tried to slowly pick off one person at a time.
 During this section we ran back past the rest of the runners.
-This was great as a few of my friends saw me and shouted out what place I was roghly in (~70th), super cool!
+This was great as a few of my friends saw me and shouted out what place I was roughly in (~70th), super cool!

 I drifted past 3rd place woman who was doing a great job and slowly I felt the wheels coming off.
 Luckily as I pased my next victim, he decided to go with me!
 This was great, as we worked together for the next 6 kms.
 There was a silent agreement not to draft off each other, and we ran shoulder-to-shoulder pushing ourselves on.
 Times like this remind me how the only person you are really racing is yourself.